-Findings: The KMD, in section Keys outlines each of the keys used by the TOE and where (volatile or non-volatile memory) it is stored.
-The KMD specifies in section Memory/Storage Access that the TOE utilizes the operating system's file system operations (i.e. open(), read(), write(), close()) for access to data stored in non-volatile storage.
+The [KMD], in Table 3 "Key Life-cycle" outlines each of the keys used by the TOE and where (volatile or non-volatile memory) it is stored as well as the method by which the key is destroyed (in section 3.2 "Key Destruction").

+The [KMD] specifies in section 2.4 that the TOE utilizes the operating system's file system operations (i.e. open(), read(), write(), close()) for access to data stored in non-volatile storage.

 Confidential details are omitted in this public AAR document.

 - There are a variety of concerns that may prevent or delay key destruction in some cases.
 The evaluator shall check that the guidance documentation identifies configurations or circumstances that may not strictly conform to the key destruction requirement, and that this description is consistent with the relevant parts of the TSS and any other relevant Required Supplementary Information.
-The evaluator shall check that the guidance documentation provides guidance on situations where key destruction may be delayed at the physical layer and how such situations can be avoided or mitigated if possible. - 34.
+The evaluator shall check that the guidance documentation provides guidance on situations where key destruction may be delayed at the physical layer and how such situations can be avoided or mitigated if possible. - 35.
 Some examples of what is expected to be in the documentation are provided here. - When the TOE does not have full access to the physical memory, it is possible that the storage may be implementing wear-leveling and garbage collection.
 This may create additional copies of the key that are logically inaccessible but persist physically.
 In this case, to mitigate this the drive should support the TRIM command and implements garbage collection to destroy these persistent copies when not actively engaged in other tasks.

 - Drive vendors implement garbage collection in a variety of different ways, as such there is a variable amount of time until data is truly removed from these solutions.
 There is a risk that data may persist for a longer amount of time if it is contained in a block with other data not ready for erasure.
 To reduce this risk, the operating system and file system of the OE should support TRIM, instructing the non-volatile memory to erase copies via garbage collection upon their deletion.
 If a RAID array is being used, only set-ups that support TRIM are utilized.
-If the drive is connected via PCI-Express, the operating system supports TRIM over that channel. - The drive should be healthy and contains minimal corrupted data and should be end of life before a significant amount of damage to drive health occurs, this minimizes the risk that small amounts of potentially recoverable data may remain in damaged areas of the drive.
+If the drive is connected via PCI-Express, the operating system supports TRIM over that channel. - The drive should be healthy and contains minimal corrupted data and should be end of lifed before a significant amount of damage to drive health occurs, this minimizes the risk that small amounts of potentially recoverable data may remain in damaged areas of the drive.

-The [AGD] section 3.3.2.4 specifies that "Destruction of old keys is performed directly without delay in NVRAM; in Flash, it is performed by an internal microcontroller in concert with wear-leveling, bad block management, and garbage collection processes.
+The [AGD] section 3.3.2.3 specifies that "Destruction of old keys is performed directly without delay in NVRAM; in Flash, it is performed by an internal microcontroller in concert with wear-leveling, bad block management, and garbage collection processes.
 There are no situations where key destruction may be delayed at the physical layer."